tpcyprianos/reproducibility-research/README.md

 # Reproducibility Research

 This repository contains codes and files used during the subject "Reproducibility in Research" at Unicamp.
-The main objective is to create a Executable Paper and give all sources necessary to reproduce the research.
+The main objective was to create an Executable Paper by giving all sources necessary to reproduce the research.

 ## Files Structure